Skip to content

 6. Mortadella di Bologna

-Mortadella di Bologna is a large, mild sausage made from finely minced pork and seasoned with spices and small cubes of fat.
+Mortadella di Bologna is a large, mild sausage made from finely chopped pork and seasoned with spices and small cubes of fat.
 It has a soft and rich texture and is perfect in a sandwich with pesto and tomatoes.
 Or try it diced and served with pickled vegetables as a light snack.

-7. Bresaola della Valtellina
+7. Bresaola of Valtellina

 Bresaola is an air-dried beef delicacy from Valtellina in Lombardy.
 It is tender and low in fat, with a subtle flavor that is best enjoyed thinly sliced with a little lemon, olive oil and arugula.
 Bresaola is also excellent in a salad with parmesan flakes and toasted pine nuts.